Program Code: 3621

-The Biotechnology (Fast Track) program is for qualified college or university graduates (please see the Admission Requirements section for more information), who wish to receive their diploma in one year (two semesters).
-Essentially gaining direct admission into the second year (third semester) of the two-year, nationally-accredited Biotechnology program, students will be trained to work as bench technicians in the food, pharmaceutical and cosmetic industries.
+The Biotechnology (Fast-Track) program is for qualified college or university graduates who wish to receive their diploma in one year (two semesters).
+Essentially gaining direct admission into the second year (third semester) of the two-year, nationally-accredited Biotechnology program, you are trained to work as a bench technician in the food, pharmaceutical and cosmetic industries.

-This Biotechnology (Fast Track) program will provide thorough practical training in industrial microbiology as well as chemistry (analytical, organic and biochemistry).
-Laboratory techniques, including appropriate safety procedures, will be extensively highlighted.
-A special feature of the program is its project-focused approach, with independently designed microbiology projects that enhance students' problem-solving and research skills.
+This Biotechnology (Fast Track) program offers detailed practical training in industrial microbiology as well as chemistry (analytical, organic and biochemistry).
+Laboratory techniques, including appropriate safety procedures, are extensively highlighted.
+And a special feature of the program is its project-focused approach, with independently designed microbiology projects that enhance your problem-solving and research skills.

 - Isolate, enumerate and identify microorganisms from many types of samples (water, soil, air, the human body, food, pharmaceutical and cosmetic products)

-- Prepare specimens for staining, becoming expert light-microscopists
+- Prepare specimens for staining, becoming an expert light-microscopist

 - Become proficient in aseptic handling of materials